-A procedure called a lumbar puncture, or spinal tap, will help determine whether someone has meningitis.
-During the procedure, an area of the lower back is injected with an anesthetic, and a needle is slipped between two bones in the spine to obtain a small sample of spinal fluid.
-The fluid is normally clear, so if it appears cloudy and contains white blood cells, you may have meningitis.
+The doctor injects an area of your teen's lower back with an anesthetic, a drug that keeps them from feeling anything while the procedure is going on.
+The doctor then slips a needle between two bones in the spine to get a small sample of spinal fluid.
+The fluid is normally clear, so if it appears cloudy and has white blood cells in it, your teen may have meningitis.